databricks/terraform-provider-databricks/docs/guides/aws-workspace.md

 ### Data resources and Authentication is not configured errors

 *In Terraform 0.13 and later*, data resources have the same dependency resolution behavior [as defined for managed resources](https://www.terraform.io/docs/language/resources/behavior.html#resource-dependencies).
 Most data resources make an API call to a workspace.
-If a workspace doesn't exist yet, `Authentication is not configured for provider` error is raised.
+If a workspace doesn't exist yet, `authentication is not configured for provider` error is raised.
 To work around this issue and guarantee a proper lazy authentication with data resources, you should add `depends_on = [databricks_mws_workspaces.this]` to the body.
 This issue doesn't occur if workspace is created *in one module* and resources [within the workspace](workspace-management.md) are created *in another*.
 We do not recommend using Terraform 0.12 and earlier, if your usage involves data resources.

 ```hcl
 data "databricks_current_user" "me" {